Xie Xuehong: Biography

 Xie's ideology spread to Chiang's Taiwanese People's Party and Taiwanese Cultural Association after she took on leadership positions in the two groups.
 She believed that maintaining a distinct Taiwanese identity and allowing bourgeoisie to participate would allow communism to flourish in Taiwan.
 Others disagreed and Xie was expelled from the Taiwanese Communist Party in 1931.
 Later that year, she was arrested and sentenced to 13 years imprisonment for advocating communism.
 In 1939, Xie was released after catching tuberculosis.

 Xie returned to political activism in 1945, when Kuomintang forces arrived in Taiwan, stating that "Taiwan must be ruled by Taiwanese."
 In September 1946, Xie established the Taiwan People's Association, which was disestablished by the Kuomintang government in January 1947.
 In 1947, she convened the 27 Brigade and was involved in the February 28 incident from her home base in Taichung, telling the masses not to damage property or injure anyone.
 Three weeks later, she escaped to Hong Kong, where she founded the Taiwan Democratic Self-Government League, and later moved to Xiamen.
 Under Xie's leadership, the league opposed the aims of the Formosan League for Reemancipation, which backed formal independence or trusteeship.
 At its founding, Taimeng backed liberation of Taiwan from the control of Chiang Kai-shek and the Kuomintang.
 In China, Xie was active in the China Youth League and served on the Chinese People's Political Consultative Conference.
 However, Xie continued to push for Taiwan's right to self-determination, views for which the Chinese Communist Party targeted her during the Anti-Rightist Campaign; she was accused of being a "Taiwan independence [supporter]" and "local ethnic nationalist".

 Actions taken against Xie included her removal as leader of Taimeng, her expulsion from the CCP and removal from the National People's Congress, all in 1958.
 Xie died in Beijing in 1970, while facing criticism during the Cultural Revolution.
-She was posthumously rehabilitated by the Chinese Communist Party in 1986.
+Since 1986, the Chinese Communist Party has posthumously rehabilitated her and reclaimed her as an opponent of Taiwanese independence.